I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Phase 2: Curation and Model Training

 This criterion of alignment with self-representation is inherently subjective, but it reflects the central goal of personalization: to preserve the user’s sense of authorship and identity.
 For example, even when smaller models performed reasonably well on standard benchmarks, their completions often felt generic or failed to capture the author’s bilingual (English/Spanish) communication style.
 Multilingual capability thus became a second decisive factor, narrowing the viable candidates to Gemma, Llama, Cohere, and GPT.
 Through direct testing with comparable completion prompts like "hello, I'm " or "my research is " across several regenerations, the lead author voted on which one was similar to what he would write.
 Gemma was discarded because, after fine-tuning, the coherence of the output sentences significantly degraded, and Llama 3.5 gave too generic answers; the final decision boiled down to Cohere vs GPT-4.1-mini, where GPT-4.1-mini emerged as the model that best reflected the author’s communicative voice across languages and contexts.
 It was therefore selected and implemented in the app.

-GPT-4.1-mini was fine-tuned using supervised fine-tuning (SFT) within the OpenAI platform service, which enables training with custom examples tailored to specific use cases.
-The resulting model more reliably produced text in the author’s desired style and tone.
-Training was performed on 22,415,365 tokens over one epoch, with a batch size of 64 and a learning rate multiplier of 2.
-This configuration resulted in a training loss of 1.087 and a validation loss of 4.889, corresponding to an accuracy of 81.2\% (Fig. \ref{fig:accuracy}).
+GPT-4.1-mini was fine-tuned using supervised fine-tuning (SFT) within the OpenAI platform service, which enables semi-automatic training with custom examples tailored to specific use cases.
+The resulting model reliably produced text in the author’s desired style and tone.
+The dataset order was randomized and split using standard 80/20\% for train/validation sets, training was performed on 22,415,365 tokens over one epoch, with a batch size of 64 and a learning rate multiplier of 2, OpenAI platform does not provide any additional information about the hyperparameter tuning that is done internally.
+This configuration resulted in a training loss of 1.087 and a validation loss of 4.889, corresponding to a training accuracy of 81.2\% and validation accuracy 40.3\% (Fig. \ref{fig:accuracy}).
 The total cost of training using OpenAI services was approximately \$120.